 The Strike Years 1918 – 1920

-In December 1917 John Buckle, an officer for (NUBSO) The National Union of Boot and Shoe Operatives was asked to help the local factory workers as part of his national role.
+In December 1917 John Buckle, an organiser for The National Union of Boot and Shoe Operatives (NUBSO) was asked to help the local factory workers as part of his national role.
 He held meetings with workers in The Reading Room in Stoney Middleton, and the Bulls Head in Eyam.
-As a result, in January 1918 the Eyam branch of the union was formed with 43 male and 46 female members.
+As a result, in January 1918 the Eyam branch of the union was formed, initially with 43 male and 46 female members.
 No workers from Stoney Middleton joined the union at first, partly due to intimidation from the factory owners.
 Many however joined once the branch was formed.
 By February, most of the workers in the 8 main firms (5 in Stoney 3 in Eyam) had joined the union.

 John Buckle described the situation thus: